 The final piece of the New Fantasyland puzzle will be the highly-anticipated Seven Dwarfs Mine Train roller coaster at Walt Disney World.
-Not scheduled to officially open until spring 2014, the ride’s rocky hills and twisted track are already drawing attention at the Magic Kingdom and today Disney offered a first look behind the construction walls to reveal some new details.
+Not scheduled to open until spring 2014 officially, the ride’s rocky hills and twisted track are already drawing attention at the Magic Kingdom, and today, Disney offered a first look behind the construction walls to reveal some new details.

-Imagineer Mark Kohl described what guests will experience at the Seven Dwarfs Mine Train, also answering questions on what careful work is going on behind the scenes during construction.
+Imagineer Mark Kohl described Guests’ experience at the Seven Dwarfs Mine Train, answering questions on what careful work is going on behind the scenes during construction.

 Sneak peek of the Seven Dwarfs Mine Train with Imagineer Mark Kohl

 The ride will vary in speed, slowing down for elaborate dark ride-style moments, then speed up for higher-speed thrills inside and out.
-In addition to the namesake mine scene, there will be other dark ride scenes that Imagineers aren’t ready to reveal, though they do say more characters than just the seven dwarfs will be featured within, with some similarities to the former Fantasyland ride.
+In addition to the namesake mine scene, there will be other dark ride scenes that Imagineers aren’t ready to reveal.
+However, they do say more characters than just the seven dwarfs will be featured within, with some similarities to the former Fantasyland ride.

-To entertain guests while they wait to ride, an interactive queue will feature a variety of activities themed to mining.
+To entertain Guests while they wait to ride, an interactive queue will feature various activities themed to mining.

 Video: Virtual ride-through of portions of the Seven Dwarfs Mine Train